 If you’re wondering how your financial decisions might impact your credit history, just ask around.
-Everyone has opinions about how to improve their credit history, but their advice isn’t always helpful.
+Everyone has opinions about how to build their credit history, but their advice isn’t always helpful.
 What one person says may contradict what another person tells you, and it may be hard to know who’s right.

 Check out this list to see what habits impact your credit score.